kairytwo2/transcript_to_srt/README.md

 # Transcript to WebVTT

-This repository provides `convert_to_vtt.py`, a script that converts a voice-to-text transcript in JSON format into a bilingual WebVTT subtitle file.
+This repository provides `convert_to_vtt.py`, a script that converts a voice-to-text transcript in JSON format into an English or bilingual WebVTT subtitle file.

 ## Requirements